The next step is to appoint officers in your company. All companies must appoint at least one director and a secretary.

 Option to Register an Alternate Address

 If you prefer not to reveal your residential address in our public records, you can pay $40 to register an alternate address at the point of incorporation or at any other time.
-An alternate address must be a place where you can be contacted (e.g. your office, your corporate service provider’s office, etc.).
-Once your application is successful, your alternate address will be listed instead of your residential address.
+The alternate address must be an address where you can be contacted (e.g. your office, your corporate service provider’s office, etc.), and must be within the same jurisdiction as the residential address.
+It cannot be a P.O.
+Box address.
+Once you have registered an Alternate Address, it will be displayed in ACRA’s public records instead of your residential address.
+However, all official correspondences from ACRA will continue to be sent to the residential address.

 Requirement for officers’ endorsement in BizFile+